-(2) The county agency must be able to compare the information on the documentation with the information on the application or with the individual to ensure identification.
+(2) The county agency shall be able to compare the information on the documentation with the information on the application or with the individual to ensure identification.

 (C) What is acceptable documentation of citizenship?

-(1) Every assistance group member is required to establish U.S. citizenship or legal alien status, and must submit at least one document showing U.S. birthplace or in some way indicating U.S. citizenship.
-"U.S.-born" refers to an individual born in one of the fifty states, District of Columbia, Puerto Rico, Guam, Northern Mariana Islands, U.S. Virgin Islands, Swain's Island or American Samoa.
+(1) Every assistance group member is required to establish U.S. citizenship or legal alien status, and shall submit at least one document showing U.S. birthplace or in some way indicating U.S. citizenship.
+"U.S.-born" refers to an individual born in one of the fifty states, District of Columbia, Puerto Rico, Guam, Northern Mariana islands, U.S. Virgin islands, Swain's island or American Samoa.

-(a) If the applicant is a U.S.-born citizen, a civilian birth, baptismal, or church certificate specifically displaying a U.S. birthplace may be used as verification.
+(a) When the applicant is a U.S.-born citizen, a civilian birth, baptismal, or church certificate specifically displaying a U.S. birthplace may be used as verification.

-(b) If the applicant is a foreign-born U.S. citizen, a citizen certification, U.S. passport, consular's certification of birth, or certificate of naturalization may be used as verification.
+(b) When the applicant is a foreign-born U.S. citizen, a citizen certification, U.S. passport, consular's certification of birth, or certificate of naturalization may be used as verification.

-(c) If the applicant is an alien, his status may be verified by forms issued from the United States citizenship and immigration services (USCIS).
+(c) When the applicant is an alien, his status may be verified by forms issued from the United States citizenship and immigration services (USCIS).